 + PRO: Abundance of traditional fare

-Even in the tiniest of towns, there will always be one or more traditional Korean restaurant to satisfy an expat’s appetite for authentic dishes.
+Even in the tiniest towns, there will always be one or more traditional Korean restaurants to satisfy your appetite for authentic dishes.
 The fierce competition also means a quality Korean meal is always affordable.

-Unless an expat is living in a very urban area, it’s difficult to find food that isn’t Korean or Asian-inspired.
-More exotic, foreign cuisine options are hard to come by outside the city, and are oftentimes of disappointing quality.
+Unless you’re living in an urban area, it’s difficult to find food that isn’t Korean or Asian-inspired.
+International cuisine options are hard to come by outside the city and are often disappointing in quality.

 Culture shock in South Korea